modernben/forge-docs/1.0/servers/backups.md

 ### Editing Backups

 Existing backup configurations may be edited via the Forge UI.
 By default, the configuration details are locked to prevent accidental edits.
-You will need to click the **Edit** button to unlock editing.
+You may click the **Edit** button to unlock editing.

 When changing the databases that should be backed up, Forge will ask for confirmation that it was an intended change.
-This is to prevent any future data loss, in the event that a database is no longer part of a backup configuration.
+This is to prevent any future data loss in the event that a database is no longer part of a backup configuration.

 ### Deleting Backup Configurations